Venture Capital

 Establish Your Venture Capital Firm

-As an emerging manager, you will spend most of your time and energy raising capital for your fund, yet setting up your firm, legal entities, and all the back-office processes is imperative for the success of your fund.
+As an emerging manager, you will spend most of your time and energy raising capital for your fund, yet setting up your firm, legal entities, and all the back-office processes is imperative for its success.

 Generally, venture capital funds are structured as limited partnerships.
 Limited partners supply the money, and the general partner manages it.
 Typically the general partner operates within a management company that exists as a separate legal entity from the fund.
 It’s essential to establish this legal entity before you start raising money and scheduling meetings with potential portfolio companies.